superfly/docs/app-guides/custom-domains-with-fly.html.md

 ### Certificate creation/validation seems to hang, stall or fail

 Let's Encrypt is a free, automated, and open certificate authority that Fly.io uses to issue SSL certificates for custom domains.
 However, Let's Encrypt imposes certain rate limits to ensure fair usage.
-If you encounter issues such as stalling, hanging, or other failures when creating or validating a certificate for a custom domain on Fly.io, it's possible that you've hit these rate limits.
+If you encounter issues when creating or validating a certificate for a custom domain on Fly.io, it's possible that you've hit these rate limits.

-The following primary [rate limits](https://letsencrypt.org/docs/rate-limits/) Let's Encrypt apply:
+The following primary [rate limits](https://letsencrypt.org/docs/rate-limits/) from Let's Encrypt apply:

 1. Certificates per Registered Domain (50 per week)
 2. Duplicate Certificate limit (5 per week)